masterpointio/masterpoint.io/content/updates/understanding-the-terraform-check-block-feature.md

 ## Do I need this if I'm already testing my Terraform code?

-While similar in their goals of ensuring correct and efficient infrastructure operation, infrastructure validation and testing differ slightly in their scopes and methods.
+While similar in their goals of ensuring correct and efficient infrastructure operation, infrastructure validation, and testing differ slightly in their scopes and methods.

 _Infrastructure validation_ generally refers to checking the correctness of infrastructure code against specified standards or requirements before it's deployed.
 For instance, native Terraform commands like `validate` or `plan` or tools like [TFLint](https://github.com/terraform-linters/tflint) mainly focus on the correctness of code and check the syntax and internal consistency, ensuring it's well-structured and free from apparent errors before deployment.

 _Infrastructure testing_, on the other hand, usually takes place after the infrastructure has been provisioned and validates that it's functioning as expected.
 This can include unit tests, integration tests, functional tests, and acceptance tests, among others.
 Testing tools like [Kitchen-Terraform](https://newcontext-oss.github.io/kitchen-terraform/) and [Terratest](https://terratest.gruntwork.io/) are commonly used for these kinds of tests.
 They can confirm that resources are adequately created and connected, security groups allow/deny correct traffic, etc.

+Both infrastructure validation and testing are essential for a healthy development process.
+Here is where the `check` feature comes into play, and might feed two birds with one crumb.
+First, checks can completely take on when the actual resource provisioning isn't the primary focus of the assertion.
+Given the necessity of configuring sandbox environments (whether ephemeral or persistent, hosted in the cloud, or run locally using mocking tools) and writing tests in Ruby or Go, native HCL `check` blocks can be seen as a practical alternative.
-Terraform uses declarative language to define the desired state of your infrastructure.
-By its nature, declarative code does not specify the steps needed to reach this state.
-Inspecting the desired state's details to confirm proper changes while writing the tests can quickly become tedious.
+Furthermore, Terraform uses declarative language to define your infrastructure's desired state and, by its nature, does not specify the steps needed to reach this state.
+Examining the details of the expected state to confirm proper changes while writing tests can quickly become tedious.
+An effective test could be to check if the changes have indeed been applied - for this, you only need to look at one part of the result.
+For example, confirm that the worker nodes have joined the EKS cluster.

-This is where `check` blocks come into play, stepping in to handle assertions when the actual provisioning isn't the primary focus.
-Given the necessity of configuring external tools and writing tests in Ruby or Go, native HCL `check` blocks can be seen as a practical alternative.
-They can be used before running tests in sandbox environments — whether ephemeral or persistent, hosted in the cloud, or run locally using mocking tools.
-In fact, the main practical testing scenario might involve validating the provisioning of the proposed changes.
-In certain instances, examining a single attribute of the final state could be sufficient.
+So give it a try, assess your current validation and testing kit and determine scenarios where checks could be beneficial, either as an addition or a replacement.

 ## How can this be set up?